We may get commissions for purchases made through links in this post.

 Notes

-1. You can blend until it's thin and watery, but it's wonderful left thick and not completely smooth.
+1. You can blend until it's thin and even, but it's also wonderful left thick and not completely smooth.

 2. Blanching the carrots is unnecessary.
-It makes no difference and just wastes your time.
+It makes no difference to the flavor.

 3. Why apple cider vinegar?
 It has a wonderful flavor with a touch of sweetness.
 But rice vinegar is also good.